 How to use Nutropin:

 Use Nutropin as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Do NOT shake Nutropin.
-Swirl gently to mix.
+- Do not shake Nutropin.
+Swirl the vial gently to mix it.

 - If you miss a dose of Nutropin, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.